segf00lt/website/content/blog/inevitability.md

 machines&#8212;we aren't looking at a genie, we aren't even looking at a puppy dog.

 Conscious of your inability to craft toilet paper, are you anywhere near as certain that _the singularity is near_?
 Or that it's somehow inevitable?
-The toilet paper question is meant to reveal that out tech depends on industry, and industry along with most of contemporary civilization is an uncountably large, interdependent graph&#8212;cloud doesn't even come close, try galactic nebula&#8212;and it's not only complex, it's **fragile**.
+The toilet paper question is meant to reveal that out tech depends on industry, and industry along with most of contemporary civilization is an uncountably large, interdependent graph&#8212;cloud doesn't even come close, try galactic nebula&#8212;and not only is it complex, it's **fragile**.

 [Bronze Age Collapse](https://youtu.be/watch?v=bRcu-ysocX4) anyone?
 Who's to say that before someone solves the